jamescherti/watch-xfce-xfconf/README.md

 You can then add the xfconf-query commands to a Shell script that you can use to configure XFCE 4 programmatically.

-Configuring XFCE 4 programmatically is useful if you want to have the same configuration on several XFCE 4 desktops.
+Configuring XFCE 4 programmatically is useful if you want to have the same XFCE 4 settings on several computers.

 ## Author
 - [James Cherti](https://github.com/jamescherti/)